h9kwon/sd-jwt-js-qrcode/README.md

 # sd-jwt-js-qrcode

 A toolkit for simulating **Selective Disclosure JSON Web Tokens (SD-JWT)** workflows using QR codes.
 This repository demonstrates the interactions between **issuer**, **holder**, and **verifier** roles in a decentralized identifier (DID) ecosystem.
-The toolkit enables encoding, selective disclosure, and verification of verifiable credentials (VC) and presentations (VP) through QR code interactions.
+The toolkit enables encoding, selective disclosure, issuance and verification of verifiable credentials (VC) and presentations (VP) through QR code interactions.

 ## Features